masylum/mongolia/README.md

 You can namespace a call to the database by appending `:namespace` on your proxied method.

-If called withot a namespace, the method will work ignoring the `namespace` directives.
+If called without a namespace, the method will work ignoring the `namespace` directives.

 You can `extend` other namespaces and `add` or `remove` some data visibility.